loveencounterflow/steampipes/README.md

 ```

+## Updates

+* If source has a method `start()`, it will be called when `SP.pull pipeline...` is called; this enables
+  push sources to delay issuing data until the pipeline is ready to consume it

 ## To Do

 * [ ] cf `### TAINT how can `undefined` end up in `transforms`??? ###` in `pull-remit.coffee`: Fix bug